Responsible Value Creation

 We regularly engage with our customers through surveys and telephone and face-to-face contact to gather their views and expectations about our performance.
 This enables us to understand where we do well, where we do less well, and how we can further improve our service quality and enhance our competitiveness.

-As one of the largest foreign employers of Chinese crew and a significant employer of Filipino crew, we invest in recruitment activities and training programmes in Hong Kong and Dalian (China) and Manila (Philippines) and Odessa.
-Community donations are focused on the Sailors' Society and Hong Kong Mission to Seafarers.
-Our Human Resources Director serves as an Asian Ambassador to the Sailors' Society to support seafarer welfare causes.
+We are one of the largest foreign employers of Filipino and Chinese crew and a significant employer of Indian crew and Ukrainian officers.
+We invest in recruitment activities and training programmes in Dalian, Manila, Hong Kong and Mumbai.
+Our community initiatives and financial donations are mainly focused on seafarer welfare causes.

 Ports